Flipster

 For example, let's say you want to create a Smart Token that holds both Ethereum (ETH) and BNT.
 You can do so by depositing an equal value of ETH and BNT into the Smart Token's reserves.
 The Smart Token will then automatically calculate its exchange rate based on the current reserve balances.
 This means that users can swap ETH for BNT (or vice versa) directly through the Smart Token without needing to match orders on an exchange.

-Key Features of Bancor Network
+Key Features of the Bancor Network

 Now that we have a basic understanding of how Bancor Network works, let's explore some of the key features that make it a standout DeFi protocol.